taddison/personal-site/content/blog/2022/04/what-are-the-costs-of-an-engineering-career-progression-framework/index.md

 The largest cost of a framework is mostly invisible, and is related to incentives.
 If the framework does not perfectly align with delivering customer value, employees will be incentivised to make decisions based on **personal progression over customer value**.
 This ranges from individuals making decisions about the work they'll pursue, to the managers who will need to make decisions about which projects to give to certain individuals _to help them secure a promotion_.
 Incentives are [tremendously powerful][incentives blog], and so this is a cost to ignore at your peril.

-> Pursuing promotion is a perfectly rational motivation, and any attempts to paint it as an employee failing when hundreds of thousands of dollars in a raise can be on the line is typically something said by an executive disconnected from the reality of non-executive employees, speaking from a position of overwhelming privilege.
+> Pursuing promotion is a perfectly rational motivation.
+Attempts to paint it as an employee failing - when hundreds of thousands of dollars in a raise can be on the line - typically comes from someone in a position of overwhelming privilege.

 Frameworks will also create many opportunities for people to be **dissatisfied with their position in the framework**.
 The costs here can range from temporary demotivation, to the loss of an employee, to the inability to hire an employee whose only issue is a perceived (or real) mis-titling.
 In an extreme situation you may be faced with a candidate who would be a stellar performer in the role, but you cannot hire them as they don't fit into your framework.